Do you know someone who is stealing or selling stolen gold?

 During religious holidays, festivals and weddings those in Asian communities celebrate by dressing up and spending time with friends and family, often wearing gold jewellery.
 Sadly, households with large numbers of gold items can be at risk of being targeted.
 In most cases, items that are stolen have been passed down the generations and have huge sentimental value to the victims.

-Don't let someone ruin the celebrations in you local community - if you have information on individuals involved with stealing gold or selling stolen gold in the county, talk to us anonymously.
+Don't let someone ruin the celebrations in your local community - if you have information on individuals involved with stealing gold or selling stolen gold in the county, talk to us anonymously.

 We are offering rewards of up to £1,000 for information we receive which leads to an arrest and charge.
 Learn about how to qualify for a reward.

-Annabelle Goodenough, South East Regional Manager for Crimestoppers, said: “Many people may be reluctant to go to the police, even though they know who is stealing gold and selling it on, but they should feel they can give vital information to someone”.
+Annabelle Goodenough, Eastern Regional Manager for Crimestoppers, said: “Many people may be reluctant to go to the police, even though they know who is stealing gold and selling it on, but they should feel they can give vital information to someone.

 Protect yourself against theft of gold and jewellery